StackVista/stackstate-docs/setup/cli/cli-sts.md

 ## Overview

+{% hint style="warning" %}
+The new `sts` CLI works with **StackState v5.0 or higher**.
+{% endhint %}

-The StackState CLI provides easy access to the functionality provided by the StackState APIs.
+The new StackState `sts` CLI provides easy access to the functionality provided by the StackState APIs.
 It can be used for automate using StackState data, configure StackState and to develop StackPacks.

 This page describes the new `sts` CLI.
-The CLI will eventually fully replace the [stac CLI](cli-stac.md), but currently does not yet support all commands.
-For an overview of the differences and overlap between the new `sts` CLI and the old `stac` CLI, see this [comparison page](setup/cli/cli-comparison.md).
+This CLI will eventually fully replace the [`stac` CLI](cli-stac.md), however, not all commands are currently supported.
+For an overview of the differences and overlap between the new and the old CLI, see the [CLI comparison page](/setup/cli/cli-comparison.md).

 ## Install

 {% hint style="warning" %}
-The `sts` CLI does not work with StackState version 4.5 or older.
-For working with older versions of StackState please use the [stac CLI](cli-stac.md).
+The new `sts` CLI will not work with StackState version 4.6 or older.
+If you are running an older version of StackState, use the [`stac` CLI](cli-stac.md).
 {% endhint %}

 {% tabs %}